midaef/web_file_server/README.md

 Web file server give you the ability to have permanent access to files on your computer.
 You can download and open file in your browser.
 This program can be use for your home PC or server.
-Web file server give you the ability to have permanent access to files on your computer.

 ## Warning